-Latina teens have alarmingly high rates of seriously considering or attempting suicide.
+Suicide is the second leading cause of death for teens in New York State and Latina adolescents have alarmingly high rates of seriously considering or attempting suicide, as compared to their peers.
 According to the U.S. Center for Disease Control and Prevention’s Youth High Risk Behavior Survey, in 2015, 15.1% of Latina adolescents in the US tried to take their own lives one or more times.
 In New York City, the number for the same group was 13.2%; in Brooklyn 10.2%, Bronx 15.1%, Manhattan 12%, Queens 13.2% and Staten Island 18.8%.
 Latina teens attempt suicide at rates far greater than their non-Hispanic counterparts – more than twice the rate of white youth in New York City (13.2% vs. 7.8%).
 See full 2015 statistics and comparison with 2013 survey.

-Today, 120 teens from Brooklyn, the Bronx and Queens participate in LIP.
-All come from low-income families and most live in New York City’s poorest communities.
+LIP provides educational support, creative art therapies, wellness activities and concrete family services to more than 120 teens and their families annually.
+Most come from low-income families and live in New York City’s poorest communities.
 LIP’s goal is to eliminate suicide by Latina adolescents by giving them tools that build their resistance and provide the skills to succeed.

 To meet the cultural and linguistic needs of the teens and their families, all program activities are available in English and Spanish.
 In addition, Comunilife educates the community on Latino Adolescent Suicide and, in 2010, initiated a public service campaign designed to bring attention to the epidemic.